 - C1- Perform an anatomical model for different organs - C2- Draw diagrams for different organs, vessels and nerves. - C3- Elicit the normal anatomical structures on radiographs, ultrasonography, - C.T. scan and nuclear magnetic resonance images

 T- General and Transferable Skills:

-- By the end of the course, students should be able to: - D1 Plan and work as a team. - D2 Use internet and learn searching skills. - D3 Recognize the scope and limits of their role as students and the necessity to collaborate with others
+- D1 Plan and work as a team. - D2 Use internet and learn searching skills. - D3 Recognize the scope and limits of their role as students and the necessity to collaborate with others

 3 - Contents: